Placement in the field: Environmental, sustainability and renovation Work / Group Management

 Reykjavik is the world’s northernmost capital city and is centered on the Seltjarnarnes Peninsula.
 Come at the right time of year, and in favorable conditions you will see the city’s skyline silhouetted against the glowing, shimmering curtain of the aurora borealis, also known as the northern lights.
 Reykjavik is framed by the majestic Mt.
 Esja and the blue waters of Faxafloi Bay to the north, while rugged lava-fields spread to the southeast.
 On a clear sunny day, the Snaefellsjökull glacier glitters on the western horizon like a crystal.

-The organization is renovating an old farmhouse in the outskirt of Reykjavik 15 km away from the capital centre.
+Accommodation and Food: The organization has been renovating an old farmhouse in the outskirt of Reykjavik 15 km away from the capital centre.
 Since the creation of Worldwide Friends, the organization has been looking for the opportunity to set up a project to renovate and work in farm.
 The volunteers will help us with the renovation and to take care of the work in the farm.
-We will have chickens, a green house for growing herbs, tomatoes and cucumbers and a big peace of land where we grow potatoes, carrots, lettuce and other types of vegetables.
+We have chickens, a walapini green house for growing herbs, tomatoes and cucumbers and a piece of land where we grow potatoes, carrots, lettuce and other types of vegetables.

 Activities: Our primary activity is organizing environmental-related projects where people coming from different countries perform voluntary work.
 In organizing them, much emphasis has been put on making sure the volunteers see that their work is important, they help a community in need, or they work for the protection of the environment.
 In the meantime, they themselves form a community and get in close contact with locals as well as with other participants of the project from different cultures and nationalities.
 They find out about each other’s habits and ways of life, also getting an insight to the problems of the area and its inhabitants.